rndmorris/Salis-Arcana/docs/thaumcraft_configuration.md

 that provide images that are already colored.

 ### Config Option: `crucibleScalingAspectDecay` (Default `true`)
-If true, the crucible's contained aspects will decay at an increasing rate based on how over full the crucible is.
+If true, the crucible's contained aspects will decay at an increasing rate based on how overfull the crucible is.

-All overfull decay will break down compound aspects in to one of their components.
+All overfull decay will break down compound aspects into one of their components.

 For example, with the default start of `200`, range of `800`, and maximum rate of `4.2`%, a crucible with 200 total aspects will start to experience decay, and the decay will increase for 800 aspects until it reaches a maximum of 4.2% at 1000 total aspects and above.
 Because compound aspects' components are returned to the pool, you will not see a strict 4.2% reduction in total aspect count each second.

-The vanilla crucible will decay 1 aspect every 5 seconds, splitting any non-primal aspect in to a component.
+The vanilla crucible will decay 1 aspect every 5 seconds, splitting any non-primal aspect into a component.
 When the crucible is over 100 total aspects, it will remove 4 random aspects per second.

 ### Config Option: `crucibleAspectDecayStart` (Default `200`)